 There is not much to distinguish the next three companies on the list from each other; they all fall behind Avocado and Holy Lamb.
 All three produce a variety of pillow choices made from natural materials, at least some of which they produce in the U.S. Naturepedic pulls ahead slightly by using organic cotton, latex, and kapok, and including a plant-based polyester fill option.
 They hold the most certifications, holding GOTS and Global Organic Latex Standard (GOLS) certifications, as well as GREENGUARD Gold air quality, Non-GMO Verified, and others.
 The source for Naturepedic’s materials varies by lot, but manufacture takes place in the U.S. Naturepedic gives 1% for the Planet.

-Like Naturepedic, Plushbeds offers a variety of pillows made from natural materials, including wool and natural latex.
-They also offer a pillow filled with a blend of down and feathers, although they do not provide information about the source of this fill, which may involve animal suffering.
-Their wool is not certified, but it originates in the U.S. And the company is transparent about their suppliers’ wool-growing practices.
-Plushbeds would improve in our rankings by sharing more materials sourcing information.
-Plushbeds manages a scholarship program and supports the Autism Society.
+With nearly as many certifications as Naturepedic, PlushBeds offers a variety of pillows made from natural materials, including wool and natural latex.
+The latex used to make their pillows is GOLS and USDA certified organic; their cotton and wool is GOTS and USDA certified organic.
+All of their wool originates in the U.S. and the company is transparent about their suppliers’ wool-growing practices.
+They also offer a pillow filled with a blend of down and feathers, although they do not provide information about the source of this fill.
+PlushBeds manages a scholarship program and supports the Autism Society.

 5. White Lotus